Skip to content

 Certain probiotic strains including Lactobacillus rhamnosus CGMCC1.3724 have been researched for their potential in weight management and show early promising results26; however, further high quality clinical studies are required.

-In a gold standard trial, the effects of the probiotics strain Bifidobacteria lactis HN019 was compared with a placebo in individuals with metabolic syndrome.
+In a gold standard trial, the effects of the probiotics strain B. lactis HN019 was compared with a placebo in individuals with metabolic syndrome.
 The probiotic group demonstrated positive results in body mass index (BMI), total cholesterol levels and inflammation levels15.
-Healthcare professionals can read more about Bifidobacteria lactis HN019 on the Probiotics Database.
+Healthcare professionals can read more about Bifidobacterium lactis HN019 on the Probiotics Database.

 If you enjoyed this article, you may also like to read: